Gracious God, your

 Click here to go to the newletter archive

 |Fr Antonio Spadaro S.J. interview with Pope Francis August 2013 Click here to read

 - NOTICES FOR NEWSLETTER - Please email or drop your requests for inclusion in weekly newsletter to parish office no later than 1pm on Thursdays

-Next Baptismal Course will take place on Monday 25th August at 8pm in Room 1 of the pastoral centre for the parents of all babies who will be baptised here during September 2014.
+Next Baptismal Course will take place on Monday 20th October at 8pm in Room 1 of the Pastoral Centre for the parents of all babies who will be baptised here during November 2014.

-Starting from January 2014 anyone wishing to book a christening should come along to Room 1 in the Parish Centre on the 1st & 3rd Sunday of each month at 11.30am to meet with one of our Baptism Team to arrange your christening
+Starting from January 2014 anyone wishing to book a christening should come along to Room 1 in the Parish Centre on the 1st & 3rd Sunday of each month between 11.00am and 11.30am to meet with one of our Baptism Team to arrange your christening

 The Courtyard Café Located in the Parish Centre all produce homemade

 on premises.
-We are delighted to announce our Parish Café is now open again on Sunday mornings after all our Masses we hope you will drop in and support them.
+We are open on Sunday mornings after all our Masses we hope you will drop in and support them.
 They will be open as normal from Monday to Friday from 8am to 3pm

 The Local branch of Meals on Wheels need drivers if you can spare approx one hour one day per week phone Nora at 4907269 or 085 1660502